sbennett1990/Resume/resume.md

 **Software Developer** - [Lowe's Companies, Inc.][lowes]
 June 2014 - Present | Charlotte, NC

-- Developed applications (plugins) for AutoCAD (deployed to ~100 user machines)
+- Developed C# applications (plugins) for AutoCAD (deployed to ~100 user machines)
-    - Designed and implemented an updater utility for AutoCAD plugins, which was also able to update itself
+    - Designed and implemented an updater utility for the AutoCAD plugins, which was also able to update itself
-- Implemented enhancements to internal Java/Mainframe applications
+- Implemented enhancements to internal Java/Mainframe web applications
 - Lead my team in our migration to git source control
     - Configured the repositories
     - Determined branching/merging model